 - 2 Tbsp Milk of your choice (any milk will work)

 - In a bowl, whisk together all of your ingredients, minus the extra tablespoon(s) of milk.

-- Run the food processor on low-medium for about 30 seconds or so, until everything blends up into a mixture that looks like pebbles.
+- Blend on high for about 30 seconds or so, until everything blends up into a mixture that looks like pebbles (see photos above).